hualin-ok/hualin-ok.github.io/Research.md

 >
 ### Grants Submitted and Under Review
 >
+> - *2021*   National Instituted of Child Health and Human Development (2021-2023).
+Improving Children’s Behavioral Health by Improving Basic Parenting Research with Better Approximations of Causal Validity in Longitudinal Analyses (under review). **Co-Principal Investigator**.
+>
 > - *2020*   National Institute of Drug Abuse (2021-2023).
 Parent-Child Language Discrepancies and ATOD use among Latino Immigrants (under review). **Co-Principal Investigator**.
 >
 > - *2020*   National Institute of General Medical Sciences (2021-2025).
 Relationship of Resiliency factors in American Indian Parents and Youth to Adverse Childhood Events and Suicide Ideation (under review). **Co-Principal Investigator**.